CKRC-FM

 CKRC-FM is a radio station in Weyburn, Saskatchewan, Canada that operates at 103.5 FM.
 CKRC broadcasts a hot adult contemporary format branded as Magic 103.

 Owned by Golden West Broadcasting, it shares studios with CFSL and CHWY-FM at 305 Souris Avenue in downtown Weyburn.

+On April 24, 2006, the Canadian Radio-television and Telecommunications Commission (CRTC) approved Golden West's application to operate a new FM station at 103.5 MHz in Weyburn.
 CKRC first signed on at 7:00 AM, September 19, 2006.
 The station's original format was classic hits, but later flipped to hot AC.